nim-lang/Nim/doc/manual.rst

 defined, and it should not be used with GC'ed memory (ref's).

-**Future directions**: Using GC'ed memory in packed pragma will result in compile-time error.
+**Future directions**: Using GC'ed memory in packed pragma will result in a static error.
 Usage with inheritance should be defined and documented.

 Dynlib pragma for import